-There are various types of child custody law in Woodmere, NY, depending on the family situation and the court's decision.
+There are various types of child custody law in Long Island, NY, and Nassau County Area, depending on the family situation and the court's decision.
 These include:

 Legal Custody - When one parent (or both) has the authority to make decisions for the child.
 What types of decisions?
 Decisions such as where the child will go to school; where or whether your child will attend a religious institution; medical decisions (in non-emergency cases); and so on.